Atomistica/atomistica/doc/standalone.md

 ### Structure of `md.dat`

-The simulation control file contains two type of elements: key-value pairs and section.
+The simulation control file contains two type of elements: key-value pairs and sections.
 The file always begins with the global section called `Simulation`.

 A key-value pair is specified by